zimv/node-clickhouse-orm/README.md

 > The `type` will be verified, The `default` is the default value for column.

 `createTable` : string
-> It is the SQL for creating tables.When schemaregister is executed, this SQL will be executed.
+> It is the SQL for creating tables.When registerSchema is executed, this SQL will be executed.
+It is suggested to add 'IF NOT EXISTS'.